Noelchannayil/Banking-Fraud-Financial-Risk-Intelligence-Platform/README.md

 ---

+## 🔍 Drill-Through Navigation

+The Power BI solution incorporates **drill-through functionality** to enable seamless navigation from high-level fraud summaries to transaction-level investigations.

+The **Fraud Intelligence Center** dashboard serves as the primary analytical entry point for suspicious activity monitoring.
+Analysts can drill through directly into the **Investigation Workspace**, where detailed information about the selected transaction is displayed, including:

+- Selected Transaction ID
+- Sender Account
+- Receiver Account
+- Associated Bank
+- Transaction Amount
+- Payment Method
+- Currency
+- Fraud Status

+This functionality enables analysts to move from executive-level monitoring to detailed investigative analysis without leaving the reporting environment, improving the efficiency of fraud investigation workflows.
+---

 ## 🧮 DAX Implementation

 DAX (Data Analysis Expressions) is used throughout the project to create reusable business calculations and interactive KPIs.